Pubs in Australia: The bottle shop

 The pub-based bottle shop "bottle-o", usually one of the smaller bars converted into a sales area for bottled and canned drinks, is now commonplace in Australian pubs, but these only began to appear in the 1960s.
 These were followed by specialist "sales-only" retail outlet chains where alcohol is not served on the premises.

 Legal restrictions vary by state, but generally continue to mandate that alcohol be sold in a "separately defined area" (NSW), and while some smaller retailers like Aldi sell alcohol in the same store, Coles and Woolworths supermarkets do not.
 Specialist liquor stores account for most of the alcohol sold in Australia.

 In most large cities and towns there were also a number of designated "early openers", pubs that were specially licensed to open in the early morning and close mid-afternoon.
 These early openers primarily catered for shift workers who had just finished a 9pm-6am night shift.

-The pub crawl

-Another Australian pub tradition, which some considered almost as undesirable as the six o'clock swill, was the pub crawl.
-In many inner city and suburban areas, it was common to find numerous pubs located within a short distance of each other.
-It became a regular tradition, especially on weekends and public holidays, for groups of drinkers to undertake marathon drinking sessions that moved from pub to pub.
-Pub crawls would begin in the late afternoon or early evening, then progress to each of the neighbouring pubs in turn.
-Although it still continues in some areas, the worst excesses of the pub crawl tradition have largely disappeared thanks to the enforcement of responsible service of alcohol (RSA) laws.
-These laws have made it illegal to serve drunk patrons and both premises and server are liable to severe fines for supplying alcohol to people who are intoxicated.